PokemonGoMap/RocketMap/docs/common-issues/faq.md

 ### example.py isn't working right!

-Seb deleted it, it was the only good thing leftin our lives too.
+Seb deleted it, it was the only good thing left in our lives.
 Seb has murdered us all.

 ### I have problems with my database because......